New James River access location planned at Riveredge Park in Amherst County

 Campbell recently told supervisors the JRA is confident in the project cost estimate from local engineering firm Hurt & Proffitt.

-“This attribute will be county property,” he said of the planned feature.
+“This attribute will be county property,” he said.
 “We will just be there to utilize it and help the public use it.”

 Post a comment as